 In addition, we also present the ringing data of 2020, when the geolocators were first deployed.
 We did not include this data in the fitting of the models but rather used it for comparison and discussion purposes.

-In this case study, geolocators were placed on Red-capped Robin-chats Cossypha natalensis (RCRC), a terrestrial thrush wintering in the area from April to October, in order to uncover their summering site and migration routes (Nussbaumer & Jackson, 2020).
+In this case study, geolocators were placed on Red-capped Robin-chats Cossypha natalensis (RCRC), a terrestrial thrush wintering in the area from April to October, to uncover their summering site and migration routes (Nussbaumer & Jackson, 2020).
 RCRC are known to hold territory on their wintering sites and show site fidelity (C. Jackson, personal communication), thus making them an ideal candidate for a geolocator study.

 Capture model

-An early question in the planning stage is how many geolocators to order.
+An early question in the planning stage is how many geolocators to deploy.
 To answer this, it is important to accurately estimate the number of individuals that can realistically be captured per ringing season.
 Geolocators are configured to collect data for a single year, and therefore cannot be kept for future studies.
 Overestimating the individuals captured would thus result in wasting devices, while underestimating would result in missed opportunities.
 The estimation also directly influences the ringing effort planned (i.e. number of sessions, duration of session, number of nets etc).
 To address this question, we followed a three-step process described below.

 In the first step, we modelled the number of RCRC captured per session using a generalized additive model (GAM), assuming the number of captures follows a Poisson distribution.
 The predictor variables tested in the model are (1) year (2) day-of-year, (3) duration of the session, (4) total length of nets, (5) starting time and (6) weather conditions.
 To overcome the lack of sufficient data for the duration, start time and length of nets, we used multiple imputation methods by chained equations (Azur et al., 2011) to generate 30 sets of data without any missing values.
 For each of these sets, a GAM model was fitted.